 As Oberlin continues to grow, so does the need for additional streets, sanitary and storm sewer, drinking water systems and environmental services.
 Proper planning allows this infrastructure building and maintenance to occur without imposing additional tax burdens on Oberlin families.

-If you see a condition in the City that requires the action of the Public Works Department, contact us at (440) 775-7218.
+Feel free to use the Customer Service Request Line at (440) 775-7218 if you see a condition in the City that requires the action of the Public Works Department.

 This Division provides support services for each of the divisions within the department as well as other municipal departments.

 Find contact information for each of the department's divisions here.

 Click here to apply for dumpster service at your residence or place of business.

 Engineering oversees the design and construction of public works infrastructure and provides technical assistance where needed.

 This Division provides services such as snow removal, leaf and brush collection, storm and sanitary sewer maintenance.